-4. Financial investment, at fair value through profit or loss
+4. Financial investment

 This represents an unquoted equity investment in the Fund.
 The Fund is managed by Portland Private Equity II Limited and its principal activity is to make private equity and related investments in companies or other entities located principally in certain member and associate member states of CARICOM, certain Development Assistance Committee Countries and certain Cotonou Agreement Countries, (the "Target Region").
 Cuba, Mexico and Venezuela are excluded from the Target Region.
 The Fund will also make investments in businesses, the securities of which have no established market and may be restricted with respect to transfer, with the principal objective of appreciation of invested capital.
-During the six-month period ended August 31, 2017, the Company invested a further \$3,613,056 in the Fund.
+During the three-month period ended May 31, 2018, the Company invested a further \$271,958 in the Fund.